hidesoon/Indeed/README.md

 	# will soon add ability to see num of search results for same query across cities

-Automating the search Extract and getting the data in a good format for analysis:
+Automating the search, Extract and get the data in a good format for storage/analysis:

 	### Extract class, extracts some data out of html files: words and their freqs